Anyone, including those experiencing homelessness or at risk of homelessness, can search and register for housing

 All communication must be done in a manner that works best for the individuals that are a party to the communication.

-Housing providers must ensure that communication with tenants or applicants with a disability is as effective as communicating with people who don't have disabilities.
+Property management must ensure that communication with tenants or applicants with a disability is as effective as communicating with people who don't have disabilities.

-Housing providers must provide auxiliary aides and services, upon request, at no cost to the applicant or tenant, in a reasonable amount of time.
+Property management must provide auxiliary aides and services, upon request, at no cost to the applicant or tenant, in a reasonable amount of time.
 Furnishing appropriate auxiliary aids and services includes the use of interpreters, transcription or captioning services, accessible electronic materials and websites, and large print, Braille, and other alternate format materials may be necessary.

 The Accessible Housing Program (AcHP) ensures that people with disabilities have an equal opportunity to rent, use, and enjoy housing that has received financial or other assistance from the City of Los Angeles (City) or the Community Redevelopment Agency of the City of Los Angeles (CRA/LA).